 New Balance Heritage Plus Cricket Bat

-Newly released for 2022, the New Balance Heritage bat is a good all-round bat using English Willow, and one that doesn’t cost the earth either.
+The New Balance Heritage bat is a good all-round bat using English Willow, and one that doesn’t cost the earth either.

 For the village cricketer this might be a bit on the expensive side, but it is much more affordable than some other English Willow options.
 It’s got an understated design, and the option to choose whether you would like a light, mid, or heavy weight bat.